awara-coder/awara-coder.github.io/README.md

 - Add support to release from a new branch and faster loading via minimization and bundling.
 - Document how to run existing tests (now co-located with source files).
 - Add validation on top of data.json
+- Add support for running unit tests as pre commit hook

 ## License